lgatto/visualisation/highdimvis.md

 ## Principal Component Analysis

-Principal Component Analysis (PCA) is a technique that transforms the original n-dimentional data into a new n-dimentional space.
+Principal Component Analysis (PCA) is a technique that transforms the original n-dimentional data into a new data space.
 Along these new dimensions, called principal components, the data expresses most of its variability along the first PC, then second, ....
 These new dimensions are *linear combinations* of the orignal data.

 Figures produces with `plot2D` function from the [`pRoloc`](https://bioconductor.org/packages/devel/bioc/html/pRoloc.html)